Pierstoval/benchmarks-react-svelte-vue/README.md

 3. The `./runtime_test.bash` script runs a `runtime` test.
 It makes sure apps are built as static sites, build them if they're not, use `playwright` to start a web server for each app, run the benchmarks, and output the results to the `results_runtime.csv` file.
 4. The `./suite.bash` script runs both `test.bash` and `runtime_test.bash` consecutively.
 It is a helper to run all tests at once.

-If you reproduce, I recommend you to customize the `OUTPUT_FILE` environment variable to something different than the exusting files so that your data is more consistent.
+If you reproduce, I recommend you to customize the `OUTPUT_FILE` environment variable to something different than the existing files (which are `dedi`, `vps` and `local`) so that your data is more consistent.
 We cannot really use the data from different sources, as performance might be really different across platforms.

 > Note: remember to **keep the first line** of the CSV files.
 It serves as headers for the graphs.